 For a good few seconds, the camera is completely on the television screen and we see a young couple embracing each other and dancing without a care in the world.
 The very next shot is of Travis being mesmerized and in a trance like state and it is here we get a great insight about the man’s character.
 We immediately realize Travis craves for a ‘real’ connection with a person and he seems to wonder where it all went wrong for him.

 Also Read: 10 Best Films of Martin Scorsese

 This scene also puts a few other things into perspective and it becomes clear the killing in the previous scene was no spontaneous act but a culmination of a series of events that have led to Travis’s alienation from society.
 The central theme of the film as Martin Scorsese stated in an 40th year anniversary reunion interview is that of loneliness and isolation.
 The film portrays how difficult and challenging it is for a troubled and tortured individual to seek happiness and solace in human company especially in a world he considers to be fake and phony.

-Voice-over narrations usually help the audience a great deal to understand a character better however this could not be truly said for Taxi Driver.
-Although Travis lets the audience know what he’s thinking at most times we still don’t get a great insight into his character.
-This completely changes in this scene where he does absolutely nothing except for simply watching a regular TV program.
+Voice-over narrations usually help the audience a great deal to understand a character better; however, this could not be truly said for Taxi Driver.
+Although Travis lets the audience know what he’s thinking at most times, we still don’t get a great insight into his character.
+This completely changes in this scene, where he does absolutely nothing except simply watch a regular TV program.

 It is amazing how De Niro is able to convey an array of emotions without even uttering a single word.
 Along with a mixture of emotions, Travis seems to be full of contempt of the mainstream culture for feeding him lies and forcing him to buy into this version of life that can never truly be his.
 It doesn’t matter how desperate he is for such a relationship because his instincts and his perception of the world would never permit him to pursue happiness and attain peace of mind.